Western New Guinea: Geography

 The rugged and mountainous topography of Western New Guinea.

 The Mamberamo River is the region's largest and runs through the length of Papua.
 The result is a large area of lakes and rivers known as the Lakes Plains region.
 The southern lowlands, habitats of which included mangrove, tidal and freshwater swamp forest, and lowland rainforest, are home to populations of fishermen and gatherers such as the Asmat people.

 Papua, like most parts of Indonesia, has two seasons, the dry season and the rainy season.
-From June to September the wind flows from Australia and does not contain much water vapor resulting in a dry season.
-On the other hand, from December to March, the wind currents contain a lot of water vapor originating from Asia and the Pacific Ocean so that the rainy season occurs.
+From June to September the wind flows from Australia and does not contain much water vapour resulting in a dry season.
+On the other hand, from December to March, the wind currents contain a lot of water vapour originating from Asia and the Pacific Ocean so that the rainy season occurs.
 The average temperature in Papua ranges from 19 °C to 28 °C and humidity is between 80% and 89%.
 The average annual rainfall is between 1,500 mm and 7,500 mm.
 Snowfalls sometime occurs in the mountainous areas of New Guinea, especially the central highlands region.